-This is the biggie.
-When I moved out on my own I had a list as to the bills I had to pay — which was anything but an actual budget.
+When I moved out on my own, I had a list as to the bills I had to pay — which was anything but an actual budget.
 I can’t tell you how many times my budget included me robbing Peter to pay Paul.
-It was my normal.
-The thing is, I don’t want this to my kids’ normal.
+It was my normal but I don’t want the same for my kids.

-A true budget helps you account for every penny coming into your household.
+A well-written budget helps you account for every penny coming into your household.
 It all needs to be assigned a duty.
-This includes paying the mortgage and keeping the lights on.
-Your budget should also cover food and clothing.
+It includes paying the mortgage and keeping the lights on.
+A budget should also cover food and clothing.
 The one thing that you need to make sure you do not forget is to make sure you are also designating money towards savings.

 Even at a young age, a child can learn to create and use a budget.
 It can include simple items such as saving for gifts for siblings.
 They can learn how to budget for the things they want to do with their friends.
 And of course, kids need to learn to budget in savings.

 It does not need to be in depth, and really should not.
 The first budget should be straightforward.
 If they earn $10 a week, have them use a budget to save a percentage, give some away and have the rest for their speding.
 The sooner you teach your kids budgeting, the more successful they will be when they are on their own.

 Read More: Teaching Teens About Saving vs. Spending